by Calculated Risk on 6/14/2019 08:41:00 AM

 The second graph shows the year-over-year change in retail sales and food service (ex-gasoline) since 1993.

-Retail and Food service sales ex-gasoline increased by 3.6% on a YoY basis.
+Retail and Food service sales, ex-gasoline, increased by 3.0% on a YoY basis.

-The increase in May was above expectations for the month, and retail sales for March and April were revised up.
-A solid report.
+The increase in May was below expectations, however sales in March and April were revised up.
+Overall a solid report.

 Posted by Calculated Risk on 6/14/2019 08:41:00 AM